Support Safe Snowmobiling!

 – Look for any recent trail or snow condition reports.

-• Wear an approved helmet
+- Wear an approved helmet

 – Helmet use is recommended at all times when operating snowmobiles, and required by law in many areas.

-– A helmet and eye protection are must-haves, but there are many other products available that will also enhance your safety including chest protection, neck protection, knee protection, and more.
+– Helmets are a must, but there are many other products available that will also enhance your safety, including chest protection, neck protection, knee protection, and more.

 – Consider wearing ice escape picks or a floating snowmobile suit if you plan to travel on frozen lakes and rivers.

-• Maintain your sled
+- Maintain your sled

 – A well maintained snowmobile will be safer, more reliable, and perform better.